cloud-copilot/iam-policy/README.md

 const p = loadPolicy(actionPolicy);
 const statement = p.statements()[0]; // Get the first statement out

-statement.actions() // Causes a compile time error becuase we haven't confirmed the statement has actions
+statement.actions() // Causes a compile time error becuase we haven't confirmed the statement has an Action element

 if(statement.isActionStatement()) {
   statement.actions() // Now we can access the actions because the type has been confirmed